 With this in mind, the journey began.
 The decision to take on this huge challenge was made on a sunny afternoon at a kitchen table in a small village located in the province of Messina, Italy.
 This village will always have a huge symbolic value for our company - the name of that village is Limina.

 Hours of thinking on paper and whiteboards had started.
 Soon, the Quant was joined by others who shared his experience.
 Eventually the paper / whiteboard project was moved on to computers.
 Endless hours of coding, testing, failing and reengineering passed.

 In early 2015, the first early version of Captron was ready to be tested.
 A London based Macro fund tried out a beta version of CaptronLITE for the remainder of the year; with very positive reviews both on the product itself and for the service provided by the team.

 Encouraged by the experience, the goal was clear and the project kicked on.
-But - building a complete, seamless solution for fund managers requires time, patience and enormous amounts of code.
+The relalisation set in that building a complete, seamless solution for fund managers requires time, patience and enormous amounts of code.
 Smart people are also a key ingredient.